Espantalho2017/flatiron-phase-2-project/notes.md

 - [x] Removed Fetch requests from Child components and put into Parent/Home
 - [x] Removed Fetch GET from ExampleTrade to eliminate unneeded server call

 # To Do 10/7

 - [x] Fix error in Example Trade caused by taking Fetch out of DisplayTrade
     - [x] Hard coded in Array of 1 Object of example data for ExampleTrade
+- [x] Calculate the total aggregate grades to determine trade winner

+# To Do 10/8

-- [] Upload Phase 2 Project Video
+- [x] Upload Phase 2 Project Video
-- [] Update Phase 2 Project Blog on Medium
+- [x] Update Phase 2 Project Blog on Medium